SHAOLIN CLASSES:

 Back to top

-What about Tai Chi applications, I heard that Tai Chi has applications to it other than being trained for health.
+What about Tai Chi applications, I heard that Tai Chi has applications to it other than being trained for health?

 Tai Chi is initially trained to develop coordination and awareness of the body and inner energy.
 The Tai Chi forms are practiced and eventually lead you to Tai Chi applications and push hands.
 Push hands applies the movements and mechanics in the forms for offensive and defensive applications.
 Push hands requires developing the 'listening skills', which means that you can detect the opponent's attack upon the touch of their hands or arms in the drills.
 The attack or reaction to the attack uses the opponent's force in equal amounts against them with the intent of throwing them off balance or uprooting them.